 In the late 1970s, an exploring biologist scuba diving in Ben’s cave collected an unusual centipede-like organism and further studies revealed that the tiny opaque animal was not only a new species (Speleonectes lucayensis) but also a previously unknown class of crustacean which was given the name Rempedia (“oar foot”).
 Specially adapted to a dark, underwater environment, the blind Remipedes had existed in Grand Bahama caves for millions of years.

-The Park encompasses a portion of Gold Rock Creek which connects with the ocean several miles to the east.
+The Park encompasses a portion of Gold Rock Creek which connects with the ocean approximately 2 miles east to the ocean.
 This mangrove tidal creek is the last intact on the southern shores of Grand Bahama.
 It supports a productive mangrove ecosystem and from the boardwalk one may observe saltwater fishes, wading birds, and waterfowl among the large stilt-like roots.

-In 1986 archaeologists discovered four skeletons of the indigenous Lucayans on the floor of one cave as well as artifacts in other areas of the Park.
+In 1986 archaeologists discovered the skeletal remains of six indigenous Lucayans on the floor of one cave as well as artifacts in other areas of the Park.
+One of the remains were sent to the Smithsonian Institute in Washington DC, where they were carbon dated and confirmed to be from the Lucayan era.
 These remains are definite evidence of pre-Columbian settlement on Grand Bahama.
 The Lucayan National Park is named after these original inhabitants of The Bahamas.
 The Lucayans used the caves as a source of freshwater and as ceremonial burial places.
 Due to the low oxygen level found in caves, archeological remains are well preserved and have been found in some cave sites, including Burial Mound.
 The freshwater reservoirs found in the caves and blue holes are still highly important for island residents today.

 Ben’s Cave and Burial Mound Cave, are also the entrance to one of the largest underwater cave systems in the world, with over 6 miles of tunnels charted.
 Stairs lead from the sinkhole lip to viewing platforms just above the water level.
 The cool dark recesses of the cavern provide shelter and nursery sites for migratory bats in the summer.